gitter-badger/luda/site/html/_patterns/button-icon.md

 ## Icon in the Left
-Add the class `.btn-ico-left` to create a button with an icon in the left.
+We can wrap icons in buttons, add the class `.btn-ico-left` to a button element, then wrap an icon inside.

 {% capture icon_on_the_left %}
 <button class="btn btn-primary btn-ico-left btn-small">